vinhed/Image-Maker/README.md

 Syntax

-ImageMaker.exe [Image Name] [Images in width] [Images in height] [Output width] Image Name          - Name of primary image\n
+ImageMaker.exe [Image Name] [Images in width] [Images in height] [Output width]

+Image Name          - Name of primary image

-Image in width      - Small images in width\n
+Image in width      - Small images in width

-Image in height     - Small images in height\n
+Image in height     - Small images in height

-Output width        - Width of output image\n
+Output width        - Width of output image